therden/sequential-links-rustler/README.md

 ToDo
 ----
-I'm tracking my ideas for improvements, new features, and bugs in this repo's [Issues](https://github.com/therden/sequential-links-rustler/issues) -- feel free to share your input there.
+Bugs, ideas for improvements and new features are tracked in [Issues](https://github.com/therden/sequential-links-rustler/issues) -- feel free to share your thoughts there.

 Speaking of contributions
 -------------------------